-The life, or lives, of placid optometrist ‘Billy Pilgrim’ (Michael Sacks), a walking nonentity and literal universal victim, are viewed through his psyche shattering experiences, a cascade of loss and separation seen through a lens of dark satire and cosmic objectivity. a A young American P.O.W. who survives the destruction of Dresden, Germany in WW2, he becomes a put-upon husband and father who loses his irritating family members in accidents and through disaffection, and, at some point, an inadvertent time traveler, placed by extraterrestrials—Tralfamadorian’s—in an outer space terrarium shared with a friendly, sex-happy porn model named ‘Montana Wildhack’ (Valerie Perrine).
+The life, or lives, of placid optometrist ‘Billy Pilgrim’ (Michael Sacks), a walking nonentity and literal universal victim, are viewed through his psyche shattering experiences, a cascade of loss and separation seen through a lens of dark satire and cosmic objectivity.
+A young American P.O.W. who survives the destruction of Dresden, Germany in WW2, he turns into a put-upon husband and father who loses his irritating family members, in accidents and through disaffection.
+At some point becomes an inadvertent time traveler, placed by extraterrestrials—Tralfamadorian’s—in an Outer Space terrarium, shared with a friendly, sex-happy porn model named ‘Montana Wildhack’ (Valerie Perrine).
 Or is that just in his fractured fantasizing?
 On dimes, the story flips back & forth between, places, events and times.

-Screenwriter Geller pared it to accommodate 104 minutes, director Hill and editor Dede Allen did a superb job setting up and cross-cutting the bizarre material, which ranges from absurd comedy to enveloping tragedy.
+Screenwriter Geller pared it to accommodate 104 minutes, then director Hill and editor Dede Allen did a superb job setting up and cross-cutting the bizarre material, which ranges from absurd comedy to enveloping tragedy.
 The Dresden scenes were filmed in Prague, most of the US shooting was done in Minnesota.
-The production design is keenly done, and the period material as well as the unearthly slices, along with the “normal” hometown portions were accomplished for only $3,200,000.
+The production design is keenly envisioned: the period material as well as the unearthly slices, along with the “normal” hometown portions, were accomplished for only $3,200,000.

 It was the debut for Sacks, 22, and the feature bow for Perrine, 28.
 Gap-toothed and gangly, Sachs doesn’t make much of an impression, but then Pilgrim is mostly a cypher for the colorful characters around him.
-Another dozen parts over 12 years and he left showbiz for a powerhouse career on Wall Street.
+After another dozen parts over 12 years, he left showbiz for a powerhouse career on Wall Street.
 Perrine bares all, though even with the nudity and buoyant bent to boinking, I don’t really find the Wildhack character too appealing.
-Much better are the vivid supporting roles put over by Ron Leibman, darkly funny yet properly unsettling as the seething nutcase ‘Paul Lazarro’ and Eugene Roche, warm and winning as the kindly, doomed ‘Edgar Denby’ (his exit from the story is particularly effective, maybe the best single scene in the picture).
+Much better are the vivid supporting roles put over by Ron Leibman, darkly funny yet properly unsettling as the seething nutcase ‘Paul Lazarro’, and Eugene Roche, warm and winning as the kindly, doomed ‘Edgar Denby’: his exit from the story is particularly effective, maybe the single best scene in the picture.

-The bombing of Dresden and aftermath is done fairly well, but briefly; it barely hints at the enormity of the event.
+The bombing of Dresden and aftermath are fairly well done, if briefly; barely hinting at the enormity of the event.
 The zany car-crash sequence with Pilgrim’s wife is a standout.
 Vonnegut was satisfied: “I love George Roy Hill and Universal Pictures, who made a flawless translation of my novel… I drool and cackle every time I watch that film, because it is so harmonious with what I felt when I wrote the book.”
 For some reason, Geller & Hill chose to not make a single mention of his “So it goes” refrain, which turned up 106 times in the novel.
 Reviews were positive, but the public only came in enough numbers to bring the film to spot 47th among 1972s releases, grossing just $7,300,000.

 With Perry King, Kevin Conway, Holly Near, Friedrich von Ledebur, Sorrell Brooke, Roberts Blossom (as ‘Wild Bob Cody’), John Dehner, Karl Otto Alberty.
 Music score by Glenn Gould.

-* In December, 1944, 22-year-old American soldier Pvt.
+* In December, 1944, 22-year-old G.I.
 Kurt Vonnegut was captured during the Battle Of The Bulge.
 Two months later, slaving away under the SS in Dresden, he survived the horrendous firebombing of the city, an event that left him bodily unhurt but psychically scarred for life, the singeing cataclysm imprinted on his subsequent work as a writer.